qiyfoundation/Qiy-Scheme/Functional Specification.md

 An _Individual_ can only control his _Personal Data_, when all concerned systems are interoperable.
 This is achieved as follows:
 * Applications exchange data and/or messages via Qiy using open standards of the _Qiy Scheme_ (_Qiy Open Standard_).
-* Applications exchange described data using _Data Descriptions_ which are available to all concerned parties (via the _Service Library_).
+* Applications exchange self-describing data using _Data Descriptions_ which are available to all concerned parties (via the _Service Library_).

 ## 3.5 Governance